Colby College's Acceptance Rate Results for the Class of 2029

 ---|---|---|

-Beyond just having a leadership role or title, there’s also a question of what you did with that responsibility.
+Beyond merely holding a leadership role or title, there’s also the question of what you accomplished with that responsibility.

-When talking about your activity, you only get 150 character descriptions.
-It’s very few characters to work with, so you’ll need to be concise.
+When discussing your activity, you only have 150 character descriptions.
+It’s a limited number of characters to work with, so you’ll need to be concise.

-Quantify your impact as much as you can.
+Quantify your impact as much as possible.
 Did you increase membership?
-By what percent?
-Use numbers so admissions officers know exactly what you did in that activity.
+By what percentage?
+Use numbers so admissions officers know exactly what you achieved in that activity.

-Focus less on the organization and instead, talk about what you did.
+Focus less on the organisation and instead, talk about what you did.
 For example:

 Include your most impactful activities first.
-The activity list is ranked by order of what's important; start with what's most impressive, what you want to show off first!
+The activity list is ranked by order of importance; start with what's most impressive, what you want to highlight first!

-There are so many options for extracurriculars to include in your activity list.
+There are numerous options for extracurriculars to include in your activity list.
 It could be obvious things like investment societies, model united nations, UNICEF and other volunteering activities, school clubs, etc.

 These all make sense.
-These are the things people think of first when they think of activities that go on the common app.
+These are the things people think of first when they consider activities that go on the Common App.

 What admissions officers want to know is how you spend your time outside of class – that’s what makes your extracurricular activities impactful.
-So, be sure to go to really look at how you spend all your time.
-Think about all the activities that you partake in that could go on your activity list.
+So, be sure to really look at how you spend all your time.
+Think about all the activities that you engage in that could go on your activity list.

-Extracurriculars are a huge part of your application, make sure you perfect them!
+Extracurriculars are a significant part of your application, make sure you perfect them!

-Understand what extracurriculars are, why they matter, and how to maximize their impact on your college application.
-Knowing what admissions officers want to see is the best way to understand how to show them off.
+Understand what extracurriculars are, why they matter, and how to maximise their impact on your university application.
+Knowing what admissions officers want to see is the best way to understand how to showcase them effectively.

 If you're looking to submit the perfect application, our expert strategists are here to help.
-Students working with Crimson strategists are 7x times more likely to gain admission to their dream university.
+Australian Students working with Crimson strategists are 7 times more likely to gain admission to their dream university.

 Enter your SAT or ACT score to discover some schools for you!